armin-datasci/bachelor-project/README.md

 | LR scheduler   | ReduceLROnPlateau    | ReduceLROnPlateau             |

 The baseline U-Net model serves as a conservative reference, prioritizing stability and reproducibility through lower input resolution and pixel-wise supervision using binary cross-entropy loss.
 In contrast, the improved model introduces higher input resolution to preserve spatial detail and incorporates Dice-based supervision to address class imbalance and region-level accuracy inherent in medical image segmentation.
 By keeping the architectural capacity unchanged, performance improvements can be attributed to enhanced supervision and richer spatial information rather than increased model complexity.

 ---

-### 3.3 Improved Model

-The improved U-Net variant introduces several modifications aimed at enhancing segmentation performance:

-* Increased input resolution to 256×256 to preserve spatial detail
-* Reduced dropout rate (0.05) to limit underfitting
-* Combined loss function: Binary Cross-Entropy + Dice Loss
-* Dice coefficient used as an additional validation metric

-These changes are motivated by the characteristics of medical image segmentation, where class imbalance and boundary precision are critical considerations.

----